foss2serve/github-workflow-activity/activity.md

 ## Overview

-In this activity your team will play out several scenarios following steps described in _GitHub Workflow Reference_.
+In this activity your team will play out several scenarios following steps described in _GitHub Workflow Reference_ (the other document you were given).

 ## Setup the project